 As we touched on above, it is essential that all employees and other representatives of the business are aware of the company’s stance on preventing the facilitation of tax evasion and the seriousness of a breach.
 Training can either be carried out in-house or using a third party specialist.

 For recruitment businesses, this legislation makes it more important than ever to know that your preferred umbrella and contractor accounting suppliers are above board.
 Using only fully-accredited FCSA member companies is an infallible way to ensure this.
 A list of fully accredited members can be found here.

-As experienced compliance and risk management consultants to the recruitment industry, we are ideally placed to support agencies as they take the appropriate steps to comply with the Criminal Finances Act.
+As experienced compliance and risk management consultants to the recruitment industry, we are ideally placed to support agencies as they take the appropriate steps to comply with this legislation.

 We can help in a number of areas according to the specific needs of your business – this might include risk assessment, staff training and supply chain health checks.

 To arrange a free consultation, call us free on 0800 316 6030